- Windscribe is a great VPN service that lets you try it for free, but also has a premium subscription with more features.

 Naturally, any additional process running on your PC slows it down, albeit some of them do so by very little.

-Windscribe is actually one of those programs that don’t take a huge chunk out of your PC’s perfomance while running.
+Windscribe is actually one of those programs that don’t take a huge chunk out of your PC’s performance while running.

 Does Windscribe slow down your Internet speed?